liuchengxu/space-vim/README.md

 ## Introduction

-space-vim is a vim distribution for vim plugins and resources, compatible with Vim and Neovim.
+space-vim is a vim distribution for vim plugins and resources, compatible with Vim and NeoVim.

 It is inspired by [spacemacs](https://github.com/syl20bnr/spacemacs), espcially in key bindings and GUI. if have ever tried spaceamcs, you will find spacevim is very similar to it in user experience.